-You have a great caregiver, on their birthday reward them with an extra day off for their birthday or whenever they want to use that day as special recognition.
+On their birthday, reward them with an extra day off for their birthday or whenever they want to use that day as special recognition.

 Do short writeups of a caregiver that did something special, something that made a difference for a client.
 Share it with the team, they will not only learn from the story but you will show publicly your appreciation for the highlighted caregiver.

 Social media and your website can be a great way to recognize and reward your staff.
-Post a photo of your caregiver or staff and show your appreciation for them talking about their achievements like years with our agency, length of time caring for one client, special things they have done.
-This not only builds an appreciation of your team but also shows your current and future customers that you are more than a business, you value the human connection.
+Post a photo of your caregiver or staff and show your appreciation for them, talking about their achievements like years with our agency, length of time caring for one client, and special things they have done.
+This not only builds an appreciation of your team but also shows your current and future customers that you are more than a business; you value the human connection.